GuilleGarciaG/Metabolic_scaling_ectothermic_vertebrates/README.md

 All data processing was carried out in the R software version 4.2.0.
 The R folder contains the scripts to reproduce the statistical analyses and figures presented in this manuscript.
 To improve clarity, figures were slightly edited by the addition of side annotations and shapes.

 ## R packages
 The R packages used for each R script are enlisted in the corresponding R session files.
+Note that a C++ compiler is required for running these scripts.

 ## Licence
 This repository was provided by the authors under the MIT License.